Network Information

 Networks Requirements

-IMPORTANT: You must test your network using the tools in Fusion Installer to know if your network aligns with the following recommendations.
+Important: You must test your network using the tools in Fusion Installer to know if your network aligns with the following recommendations.

 We recommend 50 Mbps or higher for office computers.
 Greater than 100 Mbps is preferred, where possible.
 For chuteside computers, we recommend 10 Mbps or higher.
 Trucks can be as low as 1-2 Mbps for syncing, but upgrades work best with a minimum of 10 Mbps.
 Anything less than these recommendations will likely result in sluggish performance at best and many disconnects at worst.